Library Takeout available

 As of Tuesday May 19th, the Nakusp Public Library is offering a “takeout” service for picking up Library holds at the front door.

 How does it work?

 We can also provide recommendations, or sign you up for a Library card (provide: full name, email address, mailing address, and phone number).

-To ensure the health and safety of staff and participating patrons, pick up times will be by appointment only.
-Processing times on orders may cause backlog and it is difficult to determine how fast we can have your order ready.
+Processing times, which include a quarantine period, may cause backlog and it is difficult to determine how fast we can have your order ready.
 Staff will need time to safely check out and prepare the items you requested.

 What about returning books, magazines, and DVDs?

 Running late?
 Can’t make it?
 Not feeling well?

 Please let us know so we can set up a new appointment day.
 If you are high-risk or self-isolating, a family member or neighbour can pick up your items.
 But if you or if any member of your household is sick, we ask that you refrain from borrowing library materials until everyone is well again.
 This will help us all feel more comfortable and confident with the safety of our collections.